 Convection Schmonvection: Displayed throughout the episode "Twelve Hundred Degrees Fahrenheit".
 Taken to a ridiculous extent when both Argost and Drew swim through the volcano (wearing fireproof lizard-skin and a heatproof suit, respectively, but still!).
 Particularly egregious in Argost's case, as the lava should have seeped in through the openings in the skin (eyes, mouth).

-Maybe there is a glass or plastic layering over his eyes, but that still doesn't explain the mouth bit.
+Maybe there is a glass or plastic layering over his eyes (or even an organic transparent layer of skin over the Cherufe's eyes), but that still doesn't explain the mouth bit.

 Cosmic Keystone: The eponymous pin in "The Atlas Pin", which was created by the Atlanteans to lock key tectonic plates.
 Tampering with it causes devastating worldwide earthquakes.
 Removing it will destroy the planet.